fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 [Japanese](./README.md)

-# Detecting intrusion
+# Intrusion detection

-This is the instructions to analyze video images captured by a camera with TensorFlow Lite, and when detecting intrusion into an area, send the data to an MQTT Broker.
+This is the procedure to detect an intrusion into the area by analyzing video with TensorFlow Lite, and sending it to an MQTT Broker.

 ## Specifications

-### Detect a person
+### Detect person

-Take a picture with the camera connected to the Raspberry Pi and detect a person.
-It is developed based on the following sample programs of TensorFlow Lite.
+Capture video with the camera connected with Raspberry Pi and detect a person.
+The sample script is developed based on the following sample program of TensorFlow Lite:

 [TensorFlow Lite Python object detection example with Raspberry Pi](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi)

-The models in the above sample programs can detect a variety of objects other than persons.
-In these instructions, customized to detect intrusion only when a person is detected.
+The model of the above sample program can detect various objects other than people.
+In this procedure, the sample script is customized to detect only people.
+When detecting a person, intrusion detection process starts.

-### Detect intrusion into a specified area.
+### Detect intrusion into restricted area

 Put a virtual line in the middle of the screen (red dotted line), and regard the left side of the screen (width: 320px) as the restricted area.

 ![](./img/flame0.png)

-Detect when a person overlaps the virtual line (Figure 1), and then when the person has completely moved into the restricted area (Figure 2), publish the event of detection to an MQTT broker.
+Detect when a person overlaps the virtual line (Figure 1), and then when the person has completely moved into the restricted area (Figure 2), send intrusion event to an MQTT broker.

 Figure 1.
 ![](./img/flame1.png)